 VERA is available for widespread distribution within a nuclear industry organization through a commercial site license.
 In addition to a site license, High Performance Computing (HPC) access through Idaho National Laboratory will be available for all VERA users within an organization.
-More information concerning HPC use can be found on this site in the Computing [Link] tab.
+More information concerning HPC use can be found on this site in Resources.
 The software package features extensive documentation that includes user, theory, verification & validation, and installation manuals.

 VERA is available as a private distribution through the Radiation Safety Information Computing Center (RSICC).
 Distribution is currently limited to US citizens and legal permanent residents residing in the US under Test & Evaluation or Government Use license terms.
 VERA licensing is per individual; users must sign a license agreement and an export control agreement prior to receiving access to the code.
 CASL reserves the right to approve each request.
 The software package features extensive documentation that includes user, theory, verification & validation, and installation manuals.